Making prune juice is easy. And it's the best natural laxative – gentle, but very effective.

 Simply soak a handful of prunes for at least four hours, or overnight.
 (If you’re in a hurry you can simmer them in a pan for about 30 minutes.)

-Remove the stones, if any, and put the prunes and water in a blender.
+To puree, first check for stones and remove any, then put the prunes and water in a blender.
 Blend until smooth.
 If you haven’t got a blender or food processor, push the prunes through a sieve with the back of a wooden spoon and stir the water in.

 If you use less water, you’ll get a thicker mixture - a prune puree that makes a delicious dessert.
 My younger children like to dip pieces of apple in it.
 When my husband tried it, he thought it was a chocolate sauce!
-(You can make it more chocolaty by adding cocoa powder and carob flour.)
+(Add cocoa powder to make it more chocolate-y.)

 This puree is used in my